 Learn more about prescription drug addiction treatment at Crestwyn Behavioral Health Hospital in Memphis, Tennessee

 Prescription drugs have extended and improved the quality of life for countless individuals throughout the United States and across the globe.
 The ability of prescription drugs to alleviate pain, to ease the symptoms of certain mental health disorders, and to otherwise prevent or slow the progression of many diseases has had immeasurable positive benefits for individuals, families, and communities.
-Unfortunately, though, the misuse and abuse of prescription drugs continues to put adolescents and adults at risk for considerable harm, including the potential for becoming addicted.
+Unfortunately, though, the misuse and abuse of prescription drugs continues to put adults at risk for considerable harm, including the potential for becoming addicted.

 Among the most commonly abused prescription drugs are opioids and benzodiazepines.
 Opioids, which are typically prescribed to treat pain, include morphine, fentanyl, oxycodone (the active ingredient in OxyContin) and hydrocodone (Vicodin).
 Benzodiazepines, which are often prescribed to individuals who have been suffering from anxiety, include alprazolam (Xanax), lorazepam (Ativan), and diazepam (Valium).
 People who abuse and become addicted to these prescription drugs may experience a range of physical and psychological damage, and may find it exceedingly difficult to end their dependence without getting professional help.

 At Crestwyn Behavioral Health in Memphis, Tennessee, we understand the many ways that prescription drug abuse and addiction can impact a person’s life, and we are also well aware of the many obstacles that can prevent a person from overcoming the urge to abuse these dangerous substances.
-At our center, experienced treatment professionals provide personalized rehab services that have proved to be effective at helping adolescents and adults end their abuse of prescription drugs and make the lifestyle changes that will support their successful pursuit of long-term recovery.
+At our center, experienced treatment professionals provide personalized rehab services that have proved to be effective at helping adults end their abuse of prescription drugs and make the lifestyle changes that will support their successful pursuit of long-term recovery.

 How to Help a Loved One